BAIS1C/MyMories-ChromeExtension/README.md

 ## 📦 Installation

 ### From Chrome Web Store
-1. Visit the Chrome Web Store
-2. Search for "MyMories by Metafintek.com"
-3. Click "Add to Chrome"
-4. Grant necessary permissions
+*(Pending Review - v1.1.0 submitted)*

-### Manual Installation (Developer Mode)
+### Manual Installation (Developer Mode / Updating)
-1. Download the extension files
+1. Download or Pull the latest code.
 2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+3. Enable "Developer mode" in the top right.
+4. **If updating:** Click "Remove" on the old version of MyMories.
-4. Click "Load unpacked" and select the extension folder
+5. Click "Load unpacked" and select the extension folder.
-5. MyMories will appear in your extensions toolbar
+6. **Important:** Refresh your AI chat tabs (ChatGPT, Claude, etc.) for the new script to load.

 ## 🛠️ Usage